New York attack: What we know

 What we don't know:

-- The identities of three of the people killed in the attack, including the Belgian.
+- The identities of the two Americans.

 The police officer